MolBIFFM/diana/README.md

 ---

-Development of DIANA was inspired by previous work utilizing Cytoscape and plugins for it:
+Development of DIANA was inspired by previous work using Cytoscape and plugins for it:

 - Maere, S. et al. (2005) *BiNGO*: a Cytoscape plugin to assess overrepresentation of Gene Ontology categories in Biological Networks.